 Flowers late April to early June

-Wetland indicator: Upland in the Chicago area.
-Facultative to facultative upland in some parts of it's range.
+Wetland indicator: UPL in the Chicago area.
+FAC to FACU in some parts of it's range.

 One of the first prairie plants to bloom.
 The flowers are followed by feathery seed heads that look like little puffs of smoke.
 Native Americans made tea from the roots.